QuantEcon/lecture-jax/lectures/arellano.md

     return new_v_c, new_v_d
 ```

-We can now write a function that will use the `Arellano` namedtuple and the
+We can now write a function that will use an instance of `Arellano_Economy` and
-functions defined above to compute the solution to our model.
+the functions defined above to compute the solution to our model.

 One of the jobs of this function is to take an instance of
-`Arellano`, which is hard for the JIT compiler to handle, and strip it
+`Arellano_Economy`, which is hard for the JIT compiler to handle, and strip it
 down to more basic objects, which are then passed out to jitted functions.

 ```{code-cell} ipython3